lutece-secteur-public/gru-library-identitystore/README.md

 This library provides services to communicate with Identity Store REST API.

+Further information can be found on the [official wiki](https://lutece.paris.fr/support/wiki/gru-library-identitystore-v3.html).

 ## Services

 The main service is `fr.paris.lutece.plugins.identitystore.v3.web.service.IdentityService` which provides methods to call Identity Store.